 Because of the size and weight carried by heavy vehicles, they have featured in too many avoidable roll-overs which have claimed the lives of both professionals and the general public unnecessarily.

 With even larger and heavier (50 tonne) vehicles being advocated for New Zealand roads to improve New Zealand’s GDP efficiencies, it is even more important that all heavy vehicle drivers are trained specifically in professional driving skills of which the System of Vehicle control forms part of an overall package.

 The advanced driver knows and implements the System of Vehicle (car) control at all times when driving, as part of their toolkit for maintaining control of large heavy vehicles.

-Interestingly, the untrained long term professional driver has adopted in most parts the System of vehicle control by default and knows the value of implementing certain aspects at certain points.
+Interestingly, the untrained long-term professional driver has adopted most parts of the System of vehicle control by default and knows the value of implementing certain aspects at certain points.
 Whereas the trained professional driver understands and knows where and when to implement the System of Vehicle control and what will happen as a result of his actions, good and bad.

 With very powerful and high horse-powered electronic engines that exist today in heavy vehicles, it requires a disciplined advanced driver to ensure they harness the best results from the engine and translate the energy to kilometres travelled safely.

 What the Examiner is looking for in the advanced driving test?